kamil0123/CarND-Path-Planning-Project/README.md

 [Video](https://www.youtube.com/watch?v=5hBkgsyb8CI&feature=youtu.be) showing my results.

-Described model for generating paths is in file [writeup.md](writeup.md).
+Described model for generating paths is in file [Model Documentation.md](Model Documentation.md).

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).